Is this program right for you?

 Madrid Seminar: Politics, Economics, and Society of Spain (SISA-363; 6 credit hours - Required)

-This course explores contemporary Spain, including political issues such as separatism, economic trends and Spain's place in the European Union (EU), Spanish society, conflicts among various social groups, and cultural life in Spain.
+This course explores the history of the Iberian peninsula as well as contemporary Spain, including political issues such as separatism, economic trends, Spain's place in the European Union (EU), Spanish society, conflicts among various social groups, and cultural life in Spain.
 Guest speakers, excursions, readings, and small discussion groups are an integral part of the course.

 International Relations: Spain & the European Union (SISA-383; 3 credit hours)